addam128/themis/README.md

-result_dir = "<path to a folder where resulting difference graphs should be saved, for images it should have a subfolder named 'img'>" img_dir = "<path to a folder for saving the transformed graphs as images>" sample_dir = "<output folder for the sample collecting module>" trust = false # default action is to not take processed programs a strusted traced_libcalls_file = "./themis/trace_conf/libc_i_o.txt" # a list of OS API calls to trace args = [
+result_dir = "<path to a folder where resulting difference graphs should be saved, for images it should have a subfolder named 'img'>" img_dir = "<path to a folder for saving the transformed graphs as images>" sample_dir = "<output folder for the sample collecting module>" traced_libcalls_file = "./themis/trace_conf/libc_i_o.txt" # a list of OS API calls to trace args = [
     "ptolemy@172.16.0.10",